I am so glad you have found your way here.

 2011173909

-If you would like to learn more about group or intimate partners work in Central London and you can read more about it in the section Groups and Intimate Partners.
+If you would like to learn more about my approach to group work in Central London and you can read more about it in the section Groups and Intimate Partners.

 Individual Therapy Sessions